 Understanding the Basics of MoneyMinder

-It’s helpful to understand the basics of how MoneyMinder works, in order to set up and work within the application.
-Knowing how budget, banking, and reports fit together is key.
+Understanding the basics of how MoneyMinder works makes it easier to get set up and work inside the app.
+Knowing how the Budget, Banking, and Reports fit together is key.

 It’s important to know that budget categories are what the reports track.
-Headings and subheadings are used to organize the budget.
+Headings and subheadings are simply there to help organize the budget.

 When setting up a budget, keep in mind that Budgeted Income is money that you expect to bring in during the financial year.
 Budgeted Expenses is money that you expect to spend during the financial year.